8 Best Golf Irons For Mid-Handicappers – 2023 Reviews & Buying Guide

 In our view, the Apex DCB 21 irons belong firmly in the game-improvement category — they’re too forgiving to be considered a players iron, and the spin rate is too low to be considered a “max” game-improvement iron.

-This is why, if you’re a mid-handicapper that wants great forgiveness but nothing extreme one way or the other, this iron is the ideal choice.
+This is why, if you’re a mid handicapper that wants great forgiveness but nothing extreme one way or the other, this iron is an excellent choice.

-Having said that, what earns the Apex DCB 21 iron the #1 spot on our list is that it has a wide appeal and practically no standout weaknesses.
+Having said that, what earns the Apex DCB 21 iron a high rank on our list is that it has a wide appeal and practically no standout weaknesses.
 You can read our full review of it here.

 PING was founded in 1959 by Karsten Solheim, a former General Electric engineer.
 It has long been known as a manufacturer of some of the finest irons in golf.

-The key technologies of the G425 irons are:
+The key technologies of the G430 irons are:

-PING offers an array of steel and graphite stock shaft options including the PING Alta CB Slate, True Temper Dynamic Gold, and Nippus N.S.
+PING offers an array of steel and graphite stock shaft options including the PING Alta CB Black, True Temper Dynamic Gold, and Nippon N.S.
 PRO MODUS 3 105.
-The stock grips are the Golf Pride Tour Velvet 360 and Tour Velvet Cord.
+The stock grips are the Golf Pride Tour Velvet 360 and Tour Velvet Cord, which are compatible with Arccos Smart Sensors.

 Final Thoughts

-With PING clubs in particular, I do highly recommend a fitting if possible so that you know what configuration will work best for you.
+With PING clubs in particular, we do recommend a fitting if possible so that you know what configuration will work best for you.
 You also might be able to score a really good deal on eBay.

 4. Titleist T300 Irons